slack-samples/bolt-python-ai-chatbot/README.md

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).
 ## Installation

+#### Prerequisites
+* To use the OpenAI and Anthropic models, you must have an account with sufficient credits.

 #### Create a Slack App
 1. Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose "From an app manifest"
 2. Choose the workspace you want to install the application to